dlski/python-mediator/README.md

 No external dependencies - uses only standard libraries.

 Key features:
-- automatic function or method handler inspection - proper action (command/query/event) to handler matching is fully automatic and based on python type hints (annotations) by default
+- automatic function and method handler inspection - proper action (command/query/event) to handler matching is fully automatic and based on python type hints (annotations) by default
 - configurable middleware (operator) stack -